webercalixto/cameraBuildingBlocks/README.md

 4. Whenever possible, the blocks use NEON optimizations, targetting for the raspberry pi 3 and similar platforms.
 For each block, I am trying my best to mantain at least 1 platform-indepent version.

+5. You will need an modern g++ ARM compiler.
+On my debian 10, just  *apt install g++-arm-linux-gnueabi* did the trick

 ## Prebuilt packages <a name="prebuilt_packages"></a>

 I have prebuilt OpenCV 4.1 for raspbian 10 with NEON, TBB and VFPV3.